 At the close of his talk, Drout spoke to the overarching thesis of Beowulf, linking the poet’s medieval theme to modern times: Bad things happen to those who have committed horrific acts, but death ultimately comes to all of us, even the innocent as it did to the men and women in the World Trade Center on September 11, 2001.

 Following the day’s presentations, a multimedia performance and reception cosponsored by the Conference and by Trinity Episcopal Church in downtown Bethlehem drew almost 100 attendees.
 Galileo’s Daughters presented early music, readings from contemporary texts, and illuminating images in a program entitled, “Perpetual Motion: Galileo and His Revolutions.”
-The program, made possible in part by the support of LVAIC and the College Arts & Lectures Committee and through the generosity of Trinity Church, was followed by a festive medieval-themed reception.
+The program, made possible in part by the support of LVAIC and the University Arts & Lectures Committee and through the generosity of Trinity Church, was followed by a festive medieval-themed reception.

-The Moravian College Undergraduate Conference in Medieval and Early Modern Studies is an extraordinary exchange of student work in all disciplines of the humanities, united by a critical approach to the subject matter that often elicits reflections on the world we live in today.
+The Moravian University Undergraduate Conference in Medieval and Early Modern Studies is an extraordinary exchange of student work in all disciplines of the humanities, united by a critical approach to the subject matter that often elicits reflections on the world we live in today.
 Come join in the celebration next December.
-Special thanks to event organizers Sandy Bardsley and John Black; to Jim Skalnik, assistant dean for academic advising, George Diamond, professor emeritus of English, and Martha Reid, professor of English, who have generously given their time year after year; and to the many Moravian College faculty and student volunteers who make the conference not only possible but a tremendous success!
+Special thanks to event organizers Sandy Bardsley and John Black; to Jim Skalnik, assistant dean for academic advising, George Diamond, professor emeritus of English, and Martha Reid, professor of English, who have generously given their time year after year; and to the many Moravian University faculty and student volunteers who make the conference not only possible but a tremendous success!